2011/2012 musical salons

 An original creation by Alin Légarès, traditional storyteller and Jeff Baillard, soundscapes and electronic environments.
 The creativity of the young sound artist Jeff Baillard provides the background to the oral memory of the Bélé culture handed down by storytellers from generation to generation.

 Martinican storytelling masterclass with Alin Légarès

 Friday 9th, Saturday 10th and Sunday 11th September 2011

 for more information about the Martinican storytelling masterclass

 France - Mali

-Double-bass player Théo Girard and donso n'goni player Adama Coulibaly invite you to a unique event of song and music.
-A concert on two levels in the Malian tradition where the hunter/artist plays to divert his audience, but whose role is also, according to his own judgement, to denounce or honour political, religious or artistic public initiatives.
+Double-bass player Théo Girard and donso n'goni player Adama Coulibaly invite you to a unique song and music event.
+A concert on two levels in the Malian tradition where the hunter/artist plays to divert his audience, but whose role is also, according to his own judgement, to denounce or honor political, religious or artistic public initiatives.

 France - Algeria